 The lodge is tucked into the Coastal Forest Reserve, between Sodwana Bay and Kosi Bay, in the northern reaches of iSimangaliso Wetland Park.
 The whole area is a UNESCO World Heritage Site and offshore is Maputaland Marine Reserve.
 Fishing and scuba diving can also be arranged, as can 4-wheel drive trips to Black Rock and the nearby hippo pools.

 In summer (December to February) the area is home to leatherback and loggerhead turtles which come ashore to lay their eggs – and during this time there are nightly excursions to analyse and record their activity on behalf of the KwaZulu Natal Nature Conservation Service.

 KwaZulu Natal is a true South African gem when it comes to wildlife, with a great mix of the country’s finest wildlife reserves and breathtaking scenery.
 Self driving allows you to follow the coast at your own pace and experience a diversity of wildlife away from the crowd.

 When to go: Jan-Dec

 Price inc. flights: From £3,095 pp

 This accommodation is located in:

-Kosi Bay is located on the remote KwaZulu Natal North coast, and part of the iSimangaliso Wetland Park.
-The Bay is formed by four interconnected lakes and is classified as a UNESCO World Heritage Site for its palm-fringed reed channels, beautiful beaches and lush vegetation; a pristine wealth of beauty.
+Kosi Bay is located on the remote KwaZulu Natal north coast, and is part of the iSimangaliso Wetland Park.
+The bay is formed by four interconnected lakes and is classified as a UNESCO World Heritage Site for its palm-fringed reed channels, beautiful beaches and lush vegetation; a pristine wealth of beauty.

 Ideal for viewing: loggerhead turtle, hippo, palmnut vulture, Nile crocodile, Cape clawless otter